Hair Growth Cycle

 Genetics determine hair follicles' pattern of growth and rest.
 As we age, hair follicles are programmed to stop producing hair and spend more time in the resting stage.

 The growth cycle of a hair consists of 3 stages:

-This is the resting period of a hair follicle.
-It is usually 3 to 4 months in length and at the end of this period older hairs that have finished their life will fall out and newer hairs will begin to grow.
+- At the end of this period, older hairs that have finished their life will fall out and newer hairs will begin to grow.